kjaymiller/es-seattle-terry-stops/readme.md

 Connect to an Elastic Cloud instance by setting the following environment
 variables:

-ES_CLOUD_ID - the cloud_id of your Elastic instance
-ES_PWD - the password to connect to your Elasticsearch cluster
+ES_USER - the username of the account (defaults to 'elastic') ES_CLOUD_ID - the cloud_id of your Elastic instance ES_PWD - the password to connect to your Elasticsearch cluster

-There are no defaults for these values.
+Neither ES_CLOUD_ID nor ES_PWD have defaults.
 You will not be able to connect without setting them or modifying `connection.py`

 ### Local/hosted Deployment
 Connect to an hosted instance by setting the following environment
 variables:

-ES_HOST - the address of your Elastic instance (defaults to localhost) ES_PWD - the password to connect to your Elasticsearch cluster (defaults to 'elastic')
+ES_HOST - the address of your Elastic instance (defaults to localhost) ES_USER - the username of the account (defaults to 'elastic') ES_PWD - the password to connect to your Elasticsearch cluster (defaults to 'elastic')

 ## Updating Dataset information